harryleesan/kubernetes-pod-scheduler/README.md

 ## Usage

-In the Kubernetes Deployment manifest, add the annotations _scaleUp_ and _scaleDown_.
+In the Kubernetes Deployment manifest of the Deployments that you would like to scale, add the annotations _scaleUp_ and
+_scaleDown_.

 ```yaml